 Bonds of Bank of America Corp.
-(BAC) are the most active dollar- denominated corporate securities today, accounting for 7.5 percent of the volume of dealer trades of $1 million or more as of 12:09 p.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
+(BAC:US) are the most active dollar- denominated corporate securities today, accounting for 7.5 percent of the volume of dealer trades of $1 million or more as of 12:09 p.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

 Corporate-bond funds that received $20.66 billion of deposits last year are funneling cash into bonds that trade most frequently, which have the narrowest bid-ask spreads and are easiest to sell if managers need to raise cash.

 Upon receiving an offer to buy bonds that seem attractive on a yield basis, “the first question is always, ‘Is it index eligible?
 Is it liquid?’” said Rajeev Sharma, a fixed-income money manager at First Investors Management Co. in New York.

 Actual investment-grade bond trading costs were 37 basis points lower than the implied expense based on average bid-ask spreads in the fourth quarter of 2012, Barclays data show.
 The gap between the two measures was about the same as in the three months ended June 30, the widest since the period ended three years earlier, according to the data.

 The data, which derives transaction costs from bid-ask spreads and bond duration, shows that investors are focusing on notes that are easiest and cheapest to sell in the face of higher transaction costs than two years ago, Barclays analysts Jeffrey Meli and Alex Gennis in New York wrote in a Jan.
 4 report.